-- 396. The Delegations of the Allies will, moreover, be confronted by a group of Eastern nations among whom the Soviet Union, to say the least, will play a preponderant rôle. - 397.
-Therefore, it will be indispensable that Allied consultations be conducted as intensively after the beginning of the multilateral phase as they were before. consultations will have to take place at Helsinki as well as at NATO Headquarters in Brussels.
-They will deal with matters of substance, questions of procedure and negotiating tactics.
-As it is hardly possible to make a clear distinction between these three categories and as, moreover, the delegations in Helsinki must necessarily enjoy a certain degree of freedom of manoeuvre, no attempt is made in the following to lay down rigid rules.
-A pragmatic approach seems more appropriate. a general rule, however, any matter - whether substantive, procedural or tactical - that might have important policy implications should be made subject of Allied consultation in the Council in Brussels.
-Of course, final decisions will be the responsibility of governments. - 398.
-Consultations amongst Alliance members would not preclude consultations with other participants in a CSCE.
+396. The Delegations of the Allies will, moreover, be confronted by a group of Eastern nations among whom the Soviet Union, to say the least, will play a preponderant rôle.

+397. Therefore, it will be indispensable that Allied consultations be conducted as intensively after the beginning of the multilateral phase as they were before.
+These consultations will have to take place at Helsinki as well as They will deal with matters at NATO Headquarters in Brussels. of substance, questions of procedure and negotiating tactics.
+As it is hardly possible to make a clear distinction between these three categories and as, moreover, the delegations in Helsinki must necessarily enjoy a certain degree of freedom of manoeuvre, no attempt is made in the following to lay down A pragmatic approach seems more appropriate. rigid rules.
+As a general rule, however, any matter - whether substantive, procedural or tactical - that might have important policy implications should be made subject of Allied consultation in the Council in Brussels.
+Of course, final decisions will be the responsibility of governments, but they should avoid taking other Allied governments unawares.

+398. Consultations amongst Alliance members would not preclude consultations with other participants in a CSCE.
 This paper does not address the problem of how such consultations should be conducted.